 Which teeth do veneers cover?

-Veneers usually cover the front teeth—the ones that show when you smile.
-Most often, they are placed on the top front teeth.
-These teeth are the most visible, so veneers help improve your smile by covering chips, stains, gaps, or uneven edges.
+Veneers usually cover and fix the front teeth that show when you smile.
+Most often, they’re placed on the top front teeth.
+These teeth are the most visible, so veneers help improve your smile by covering chips, stains, gaps, or uneven edges on them.

 Do your teeth rot with porcelain veneers?

-No. The porcelain veneers attach to the whole buccal side surface of the teeth.
+No. The porcelain veneers attach to the whole buccal surface of the teeth.
 Therefore, there is no space for plaque or bacteria to accumulate and cause the teeth to rot.
-However, you still must practice good oral hygiene to prevent tooth decay on your natural teeth.
+However, you still have to practice good oral hygiene to prevent tooth decay on your natural teeth.

 How often will I need to replace my porcelain veneers?

-Porcelain veneers can last anywhere from approximately 10 to 15 years.
+Porcelain veneers can last anywhere from 10 to 15 years.
 They use highly durable materials that last for a long time.
 Our dentist will not need to replace them unless they chip or fracture.
-They also do not change in shape or color over time.
+They also don’t change in shape or color over time.

 Do veneers cover the whole tooth?

-No. The dental lab will design your dental veneers as thin shells that cover only the buccal side of the teeth.
-The veneers will not touch the back part of the teeth.
-It offers a noninvasive method to achieve your cosmetic goals without compromising the dental tissues or weakening the teeth.
+No. The dental lab will design your dental veneers as thin shells covering only the teeth’s front side.
+The veneers won’t touch the back part of your teeth.
+This non-invasive method allows you to achieve your cosmetic goals without compromising or weakening your teeth.

 Do porcelain veneers change colors?

-No. Due to the composition of porcelain, it won’t change color.
-It is a non-porous material that doesn’t let any pigments penetrate inside its structure no matter the time passed or exposure to the staining substances.
-Unlike natural teeth, they don’t possess any microtubes where pigments can reside.
+No, porcelain is highly stain-resistant and won’t change color.
+It is a non-porous material that doesn’t let any pigments penetrate inside its structure.
+No matter the time passed or exposure to the staining substances, the color won’t change.
+Unlike real teeth, they don’t possess any microtubules where pigments can penetrate.

 Can porcelain veneers fall off?